 Navigating Where You Can Get a Drink & Follow the Law

 As mentioned earlier, there are some subtle ways to navigate a drink as a visitor.
 I will not bore you to death with the differences between bars and restaurants in Utah.
-Just know that restaurants may only serve beer & wine.
-Those that can serve hard alcohol will not be able to serve as much (aka ounces) as a bar would.
-If you are visiting a local brewery, you will not notice weird laws.
-Most establishments will require you to order food with your drink.
+Just know that restaurants may only serve beer & wine and “bars” will not allow anyone under 21 inside.
+Restaurants that can serve hard alcohol will not be able to serve as much (aka ounces) as a bar would.
+The building may look like a restaurant, but if it has a “bar” license, minors are not allowed inside.
+If you are visiting a local brewery, you will not notice any weird laws.
+However, most establishments will require you to order food with your drink.
 Always refer to the DABC website for up-to-date information.

 Why Are There These Weird Signs Outside Explaining That an Establishment Is a Bar and Not a Restaurant?